 Explore our Curriculum

-The middle school mathematics program stresses performance in basic operations using natural through real numbers and proficiency in working with percentages, fractions and decimals.
-Skill in solving and graphing equations and inequalities, performance in linear, square, and cubic measure, and practice with problems in statistics and probability are explored in depth.
+The Middle School mathematics program stresses performance in basic operations using natural through real numbers and proficiency in working with percentages, fractions and decimals.
 Problem solving and real-world application are incorporated into daily lessons.
-Communication in the language of mathematics is emphasized through written reports and oral presentations in each grade.
-Appropriate and fluent use of technology is inherent in each course.

-The Middle School language curriculum seeks to offer a variety of language experiences for fifth, sixth, seventh, and eighth grade students.
-Students begin their foreign language study in the fifth grade and continue in the sixth grade with a conversation-based program in Chinese, French, or Spanish.
-Seventh graders may choose Chinese, French, Latin, or Spanish and continue the study of the same language in eighth grade.
+The Middle School language curriculum seeks to offer a variety of language experiences for 5th, 6th, 7th, and 8th grade students.
+Students begin their foreign language study in the 8th grade and continue in the 6th grade with a conversation-based program in Chinese, French, or Spanish.
+7th graders may choose Chinese, French, Latin, or Spanish and continue the study of the same language in 8th grade.

 Middle School drama and speech courses are designed to give students opportunities to explore basic communication and presentation skills.
 Course work provides opportunities to explore different modes of self-expression related to public speaking and drama in an environment in which the student feels challenged, yet safe and encouraged.
 Classes impart useful information and provide a forum for presentations, discussions, and peer critiques designed to broaden the students’ intellectual understanding and appreciation of the art form involved.